RazumAI-ch/genai-recipe-audit-benchmark/README.md

 # 🧪 GenAI Recipe Audit Benchmark

-Benchmarking GenAI Models for GxP Pharmaceutical Recipe Auditing
+Benchmarking GenAI Models for GxP Pharmaceutical Recipe Auditing.

 We evaluate how well each individual language model performs in detecting, classifying, and explaining GxP-relevant deviations in structured pharmaceutical manufacturing recipes.
 All models are tested on the same tasks, using identical prompts and evaluation logic, allowing direct comparison of their performance, cost, and reliability.

 ---